hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 After creating the cloud and defining your compute region(s), you can deploy Swift in your cloud (if you elected to setup Swift) by following these steps:

-1. Launch the HP Cloud OS Installation Dashboard.
+1. Launch the HP Helion Cloud OS Installation Dashboard.
 Its URL is http://192.168.124.10:3000. **Note:** In the current release, the dashboards use pre-defined login credentials.
 These are not published in the web-hosted documentation.
-To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS ISO.
-If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS Distribution Network</a>.
+To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Helion Cloud OS ISO.
+If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Helion Cloud OS Distribution Network</a>.

 2. The Swift install module is pre-installed with a default proposal created (without assigned nodes).